Skip to Content

 Contact Our Florida Attorney for Infant Lack of Control of Muscles from Birth Complications to Schedule a Free Consultation

 Birth injuries that adversely affect your child’s muscle or nervous systems can result in years of expensive occupational and physical therapy.
 Additionally, the quality of your child’s life or their ability to earn a living could be severely limited by a muscular disorder.
-If the injury was the direct result of medical malpractice, the experienced Florida attorneys at the Prosper Shaked Accident Injury Attorneys PA will work to hold the negligent parties responsible and to get you the compensation you and your child deserve.
-To schedule a free legal consultation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.
+If the injury was the direct result of medical malpractice, the experienced attorneys at the Prosper Shaked Accident Injury Attorneys PA will work to hold the negligent parties responsible and to get you the compensation you and your child deserve.
+To schedule a free legal consultation, contact Prosper Shaked at (305) 694-2676.